Clare Elwell

-Clare Elwell is a British academic who is a professor of medical physics and director of the Near Infrared Spectroscopy Group and Biomedical Optics Research Laboratory at University College London.
-She has served as president of the International Society on Oxygen Transport to Tissue and the Society for Functional Near Infrared Spectroscopy.
+Clare Elwell is a British academic who is a professor of medical physics and director of the Near Infrared Spectroscopy Group within the Biomedical Optics Research Laboratory at University College London.
+She has served as president of both the International Society on Oxygen Transport to Tissue and the Society for Functional Near Infrared Spectroscopy.

 Elwell has received a number of awards including the Women in Science and Engineering Research Award, the Medical Research Council Science Suffrage Award, and the Melvin H. Knisely International Young Scientist Award from the International Society on Oxygen Transport to Tissue.

 Education and career

 Elwell attended the London International Youth Science Forum in 1984 and from this was inspired to study medical physics.
-She received a bachelor of science degree in physics and medical physics at the University of Exeter in 1988.
+She received a Bachelor of Science degree in physics and medical physics at the University of Exeter in 1988.
 She remained in Exeter to work as a clinical physicist in The Royal Devon and Exeter Hospital, obtaining a MPhil in 1991 researching measurements in the diagnosis and treatment of obstructive sleep apnoea.
 She left her job as a clinical physicist to work as a research fellow in the neonatal intensive care research team at the Paediatrics Department of University College London.

 Elwell worked under David Delpy and Mark Cope developing non-invasive tools that used near-infrared light to measure newborn brain function in the neonatal intensive care unit.
 During this period she also pioneered the use of near infrared spectroscopy to measure blood flow in the adult brain.
 In 1995, she received her PhD and won the Melvin H. Knisely International Young Scientist Award from the International Society on Oxygen Transport to Tissue.

 In 1996, she received a Medical Research Council Non Clinical Research Training Fellowship in the Department of Medical Physics and Bioengineering at University College London, moving to lecturer in 1999 and senior lecturer in 2005 in the same department.
 In 2008, she became a professor of medical physics and in 2016 she won the Women in Science and Engineering Research Award.

 Elwell was president of International Society on Oxygen Transport to Tissue in 2014.
 She is the co-founder and current President of the Society for Functional Near Infrared Spectroscopy.
 In 2017, Elwell was appointed the President of the London International Youth Science Forum.